I-Dont-Remember/site/content/blog/get-started-with-obsidian-periodic-notes-and-templater.md

 6. Open the Templater sub-settings, then set your `Template folder location` to what you created in Step 2.
 7. Enable `Trigger Templater on new file creation`.
-8. Under `Folder Templates`**,** connect each of the periodic folders you created in Step 1 to the base template files from Step 2.
+8. Under `Folder Templates`, connect each of the periodic folders you created in Step 1 to the base template files from Step 2.

 Now, whenever a new file is created in any of those folders, it will run Templater first.
 The Calendar sidebar is a handy tool for easily selecting any day's file vs the Command Palette/File search .

 ## Extra Credit

+You've got the basics set up, now bump it up a notch.
+Add a [Navigation Bar](#navigation-bar), [Period Completion Percentage](#period-completion-percentage), and/or [other fun plugins](#other-plugins).

 ### Navigation Bar